You’ve decided you’re ready to become a yoga instructor. YAY!!!

 2. Understand the Yoga Alliance

-Number two, certification in the yoga world is something that’s very much in flux.
+Since we’re on the subject, it’s important to know that certification in the yoga world is something that’s very much in flux.
 Yoga’s “governing body” is not really regulated by the state or at the national level.

 So you can pay Yoga Alliance for permission to use their RYT trademark after your name, but it doesn’t actually, really mean anything at the government, state, or national level.
 Yoga Alliance certifications don’t expire, but they do lapse.
 If you choose to register with the Yoga Alliance, you’ll need to do a few things every year or two to maintain your certification.